Careers in Mathematics

 The application of mathematics in the health sciences.
 Mathematical biologists apply mathematical, computational and experimental techniques to investigate biological processes at all levels, from the molecular to the population (Santiago Schnell, President, The Society for Mathematical Biology).
 NIMbios has a resource page with links related to mathematical biology.

 The application of statistics in the health sciences.
-What does a career in biostatistics actually look like?
-(ASA) Here's an overview of biostatistics careers (ASA) and the University of Washington and Emory University biostatistics careers pages.
+Here's an overview of biostatistics careers, What does a career in biostatistics actually look like?
+(ASA)

 Financial Mathematics (or Mathematical Finance)

 Mathematics used on Wall Street, for mortgage backing, financial derivatives, and stock market analysis.
-The U of Edinburgh has a good description of the field.
-The field is fairly new, and there are lots of professional master's programs springing up (see Google and Google).
+The field is fairly new and there are lots of professional master's programs available.

 A major in mathematics is a good preparation for law school.
 Consider this excerpt from the book 101 Careers in Mathematics: "I attribute much of my academic success at Columbia University School of Law to having learned, through the study of mathematics... how to analyze complicated principles.
 Now I practice law in one of the country's largest law firms.
 I feel I have done well in my job, and I attribute much of that success to my facility with numbers and mathematical theory." - Jonathan Blattmachr, Law Partner, Milbank, Tweed, Hadley and McCloy